Tory MP urges party to 'leave Boris Johnson alone' - ExBulletin

 Tory MP urges party to ‘leave Boris Johnson alone’

-A Tory MP begged her colleagues to just leave Boris Johnson alone, after the former prime minister was referred to the police over other potential lockdown breaches.
+A Tory MP has pleaded with her colleagues to leave Boris Johnson alone, after the former prime minister was referred to the police over other potential lockdown breaches.

 Speaking to Sky News Sophy Ridge on Sunday’s show, Andrea Jenkyns said there had been an orchestrated campaign against Johnson within the Conservative Party.

-She also affirmed her support for Rishi Sunak the remaining party leader and prime minister in the run-up to the next election depends on the ballot.
+She also said her support for Rishi Sunak remaining party leader and prime minister ahead of the next election depended on the ballot.

 Johnson appeared troubled when approached by Sky News at a Washington DC airport on Friday and asked about entries in his departmental diary which were referred to two police forces.